Keeping Honey Bees – Beekeeper Tasks

 What do beekeeper’s do?
-They manage colonies of honey bees – that’s what beekeeping is all about.
+They manage beehives – that’s what beekeeping is all about – keeping honey bees.
 The tasks involved in beehive management are many and varied.
-Some hive management techniques must be repeated throughout the year.
+Some must be repeated throughout the year.
 Other beekeeper jobs might need attention once a year or less.

-If one imagines that beekeeping is a “hands off” endeavor, they would be very wrong.
+Anyone who imagines that beekeeping is a “hands off” endeavor, would be very wrong.
+Once you become involved in keeping honey bees, you learn really quick that bees need our help.

-Yes, bees have been doing their things for thousands of years.
-However, keeping bees in man-made hives is a different thing all together.
+But wait – bees have been doing their thing for a long time without any human help, right?
+Yes, but keeping bees in man-made hives is a different thing all together.

 It is best to avoid moving your beehive around the yard whenever possible.
 But, if you do need to move a hive, these tips will help you do a great job. – How to Move a Beehive.

 What do bees do in Winter?
 Do honey bees hibernate?
 How do these cold blooded insects survive cold temperatures?
-What do Bees do in Winter?
+Our bees have a remarkable system of survival if they have what they need. – What do Bees do in Winter?

-Honey bees that are “born” in Fall are different than Spring bees.
-Enjoy this interesting look into the reason for Fat Winter Bees.
+Healthy well fed colonies have several method of getting ready for Winter.
+In fact, Honey bees that are “born” in Fall are different than Spring bees.
+Enjoy this interesting look into the reason. – Fat Winter Bees.

 Beekeepers accumulate a lot of equipment.
 Everything needs a place to go when not in use on the hive.
 Storing Beekeeping Equipment over Winter.

-What do beekeepers do in Winter?
+While the bees are calm in the winter hive, what do beekeepers do?
 Winter beekeeping involves monitoring colony food stores and preparing for the new season.
 Winter Beekeeping.

+A lot can be learned from observing the hive entrance, however you don’t really know what’s inside unless you look.
 Routine hive inspections are an important part of beekeeping.
-Learn what to look for inside the beehive .
 Routine Hive Inspections – What to Look For?

 Baby bees are called brood.
 Understanding the various types of brood and what they mean to the colony is important. – Baby Bees – Where are They?